ryandotfurrer/min-next-template/README.md

 ### Styling

-The blog uses Tailwind CSS for styling.
+The blog uses Tailwind CSS for styling alongisde shadcn/ui.
 You can customize the appearance by modifying the classes in:

 - `/app/blog/page.tsx` - Blog listing page
 - `/app/blog/[slug]/page.tsx` - Individual blog post page